live-wire/marco-polo/README.md

 - Set your `$GOPATH` to `~/go/` if not already set.
 - Clone this repository in the following path: `$GOPATH/src/github.com/live-wire/marco-polo`
 - Run the server file: `go run server.go`
+- If you don't have any client feeding in any data yet, use `go run server.go -dummy` for feeding in dummy data.

 ### API
 - `localhost:1324/` Map UI